dreyling/pyBAR/firmware/mmc3_m26_desy/README.md

 ## Hardware

-* Enclustra Mercury KX1 plus carrier board
+* Enclustra Mercury KX1 plus MMC3 carrier board
 * powering via USB or 5V power supply due to jumper configuration
 * Jumpers for RJ45 ports on the carrier board, see pictures
-* Bonn cables: The original firmware is written to use the Mimosa pin assignment on the AUX board side and the standard Ethernet pn assignment on the MMC3 side.
-Thus, modified cables has to be used: Swap only on one side only Pin 4 and 6.
+* Bonn cables: The original firmware is written to use the Mimosa pin assignment on the AUX board side and the standard Ethernet pin assignment on the MMC3 side.
+Thus, modified cables has to be used: Swap pin 4 and 6 only at the Mimosa side.
-* attached heatsink to FPGA chip
+* attached heatsink to FPGA chip (all temperatures +- 1°C due to environment)
-    * temperature w/o heatsink:  °C (stand-by), °C (programmed)
+    * temperature w/o heatsink: 39.0 °C (stand-by), 59.0 °C (programmed)
-    * temperature with heatsink:  °C (stand-by), °C (programmed)
+    * temperature with heatsink: 39.0 °C (stand-by), 52.5 °C (programmed)

 ## Firmware